How to change drive label on Windows 10

 Label C: System

 After you complete the steps, the drive will be renamed.
-If you’re having trouble using this command because the drive appears locked, then use the PowerShell steps.
+Use the PowerShell steps if you’re having trouble using this command because the drive appears locked.